Skip to content

 Because our skin accumulates pollution, sebum, and other impurities throughout the day, it's essential to properly cleanse it every evening before bedtime to allow for optimal cell renewal overnight.

 Double cleansing involves cleansing your face in two steps: firstly, using an oil-based cleanser to remove makeup and accumulated impurities.
 Then, using a gentle water-based cleanser that respects the skin's pH to remove any remaining makeup residue and deeply cleanse the pores while respecting the skin without stripping it.
+A soothing, hydrating cleanser such as our Aromatic Face Cleanser is ideal for this second step, ensuring the skin is purified without feeling tight.
 Your skin is then ready for the evening skincare routine.

 Facial massage helps promote blood circulation and stimulate collagen production, which decreases with age, thus reducing the signs of aging to maintain firmer skin and redefine contours.
 Self-massage exercises can be performed using your hands or accessories such as the Gua Sha.
 They should be performed on clean and hydrated skin.
 We particularly recommend our Lucent Oil or Comforting Cream for your massage exercises.